BitPoet/ProcessModuleApiDoc/README.md

 - Classes
 - Public class properties with default value types
-- Public class methods with return values and arguments (name, type, default value), and whether a method is static
+- Public class methods with return type and arguments (name, type, default value), and whether a method is static
-- Hookable methods with the same information as methods
+- Hookable methods (with the same information detail as methods)
+- Functions with return type and arguments (name, type, default value

 For each of those, any summary and description found in PHP Doc style comments is also displayed.
 Descriptions containing markdown are formatted accordingly.